Plan Bee (PLANB) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Plan Bee Historical Price

-According to the latest data gathered on Plan Bee live price page, the current price of Plan Bee is 0.000098USD.
+According to the latest data gathered on Plan Bee live price page, the current price of Plan Bee is 0USD.
 The circulating supply of Plan Bee(PLANB) is

 In the past 24 hours, Plan Bee has shown a price movement of